CoRfr/jenkins-swarm-docker-client/README.md

     python setup.py bdist_egg

 Behavior of the script is define by the following env variables:
- - DOCKER_ENCAPS_IMG : image used to instanciate the container
+ - `DOCKER_ENCAPS_IMG` : image used to instantiate the container
- - DOCKER_ENCAPS_ARGS : extra arguments that should be given to docker upon instanciation
+ - `DOCKER_ENCAPS_ARGS` : extra arguments that should be given to docker upon instantiation
- - BUILD_TAG : Usually provided by Jenkins, format is jenkins-<JOB>-<BUILD_ID>, it is used as the name for the docker instance
+ - `BUILD_TAG` : Usually provided by Jenkins, format is jenkins-<JOB>-<BUILD_ID>, it is used as the name for the docker instance

-It needs a running container, if the script can't find one it will try to instanciate it.
+It needs a running container, if the script can't find one it will try to instantiate it.

-In the exemple above, consider that you want to build your application with python 2.7.9.
+In the example above, consider that you want to build your application with python 2.7.9.
-Just inject the variable DOCKER_ENCAPS_IMG=python:2.7.9 and it will use the image from https://registry.hub.docker.com/_/python/ to encapsulate your build.
+Just inject the variable `DOCKER_ENCAPS_IMG=python:2.7.9` and it will use the image from https://registry.hub.docker.com/_/python/ to encapsulate your build.

 Limitations:
- - Don't forget that even if the docker client is running in the jenkins container, the server is still on the host.
+ - Don't forget that even if the docker client is running in the Jenkins container, the server is still on the host.
    Therefore, paths, etc ... should be relative/accessible from the host
  - The workspace is considered as being a shared volume between the jenkins-slave container and the host for this reason